-Upon the closing of this offering, our authorized capital stock will consist of shares of preferred stock, \$0.001 par value share.

-shares of common stock, \$0.001 par value per share, and
+Upon the closing of this offering, our authorized capital stock will consist of 100,000,000 shares of common stock, \$0.001 par value per share, and 5,000,000 shares of preferred stock, \$0.001 par value share.

 The following is a summary of the rights of our common stock and preferred stock.
 This summary is not complete.
 For more detailed information, please see our certificate of incorporation which is filed as an exhibit to the registration statement of which this prospectus is a part.